NVIDIA/spark-rapids-tools/user_tools/docs/legacy-user-tools-dataproc.md

-# RAPIDS User Tools on Dataproc
+# RAPIDS User Tools on Dataproc (Deprecated)

+Note: This documentation is for an older version of the spark-rapids-user-tools wrapper.
+The support for the `spark_rapids_dataproc` is limited to bug fixes.
+For more information, see the [documentation](user-tools-dataproc.md) that describes the usage `spark_rapids_user_tools dataproc` command.

 ## Prerequisites